Employment Law Settlement Agreements

 - If you will be liable for any tax on the payments made to you

-Whether the money is associated with employment or not.
+- Whether the money is associated with employment or not.
 For instance, a payment related to the termination of your work or unpaid vacation money.
 Regarding tax, there will be a statement outlining any tax indemnification.
 Under UK legislation, the first £30,000 of a termination payout is often exempt from taxation, as the payment relates to the loss of work rather than income.
 The statement will indicate if tax is due or has already been paid.
 This is so that HMRC can determine whether tax is required on the payment.
 You can also request that your employer be responsible for notifying you of any demand from HMRC, and they must comply.
-This should be included in the settlement agreement’s terms.
+This should be included in the agreement’s terms after negotiation.

 Settlement of Employment Law Claims